A young Black man sitting on the ground in the park and staring into the camera.

 Tell your doctor if you smoke before you start taking melatonin to make sure you get the right dose for you.

-Go to your doctor for advice if you stop or start smoking.
+Go to your doctor for advice if you stop or start smoking, or if you switch to vaping or nicotine replacement products.

 There is no effect from 'stop-smoking products' or e-cigarettes (vapes) on melatonin.

-Avoid drinking too many caffeine drinks (coffee, cola or energy drinks) while you are taking melatonin - especially at bedtime.
+Avoid drinking too many caffeine drinks (coffee, cola or energy drinks) while you are taking melatonin, especially at bedtime.

 Caffeine is a stimulant and therefore has the opposite effect of melatonin in your body, reducing its impact.

-Caffeine can cause anxiety and sleep loss; stopping these drinks might help to improve your symptoms.
+Caffeine can cause anxiety and sleep loss.
+Stopping these drinks might help to improve your symptoms.

-Let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.
+Always let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.

 Do not drive a car or ride a bike just after you start taking melatonin.

-Pregnancy and post-natal
+Pregnancy

+Melatonin is a naturally occurring hormone, but the medicine is a much higher dose than what is made in your body.
 There is very little information available about the effect of melatonin on a developing or newborn baby.

 Breastfeeding